mozilla/pkipolicy/rootstore/policy.md

 ### 8.3 Change in Secure Location ###

-The section only applies when section 8.1 and/or section 8.2 applies, and when the cryptographic hardware related to a CA certificate that is within the scope of Mozilla's root store and not constrained in compliance with section 5.3.1 of this policy is consequently moved from one secure location to another.
+This section only applies when section 8.1 and/or section 8.2 applies, and when the cryptographic hardware related to a CA certificate that is within the scope of Mozilla's root store and not constrained in compliance with section 5.3.1 of this policy is consequently moved from one secure location to another.